openturns/otfmi/README.rst

 The preferred installation procedure uses Conda.

-First install OpenTURNS in conda, according to the instructions `here <http://openturns.github.io/openturns/master/install.html#conda>`_.
+First install OpenTURNS in conda, according to the `instructions <http://openturns.github.io/openturns/master/install.html#conda>`_.
 Once OpenTURNS is installed, use the following commands to install OTFMI::

     conda install -y otfmi